whitneyburton/portfolios/students/1610-back/amy-kintner/20161109-amy-kintner-M1.markdown

 * [Workshop URL](https://github.com/turingschool/professional_skills/blob/master/module_one/personal_branding_p1.md)

 Going into this, I had used LinkedIn quite a bit, so a portion of the material from this session was repetitive for me.
 I did, however, gather some great info about where to make nice resumes online (Creddle.io), and how to turn the focus of your LinkedIn to being tech and software-development focused.
 For me, having come from years of high-level academia work, eliminating material from my CV to create a one-page resume was a painful process; all those publications, all those conferences, all those years of work, that's all gone.
-I spent some great time with my mentor - who is quite senior and has acted as a hiring manager - going through my CV and deciding what to eliminate and what to include, as well as how to structure the end result.
+I spent some great time with my mentor going through my CV and deciding what to eliminate and what to include, as well as how to structure the end result.
 He was super pleased with the Creddle resume I created.
 I await other perspectives from folks at Turing, as well.

 #### Deliverables
 * [Link to LinkedIn Page] (https://www.linkedin.com/in/amy-kintner)